Goldilocks.png

 In snap moments —rushing to board a train in a busy station— invisible interfaces can provide calm, pinpoint nudges without requiring us to pull our attention away from what is directly in front of us.

-Interfaces that are accessible.
+Interfaces that learn and adapt.
 Spatial computers are real world translators.
 They help make the world clear and intuitive.

 This can be particularly helpful if your vision or hearing is limited.
 Not only can physical spaces become more accessible, they can be curated to the needs of each individual.